marygracemoesta/R-User-Guide/Developing_on_Databricks/Customizing.md

 dbutils.fs.put("/databricks/arrow/arrow-install.sh", script, True)
 ```

 Note the path is `/databricks/arrow/arrow-install.sh`.
 This is what we will add to the Init Script path in the Advanced Options section of the cluster UI.
+After the init script completes simply include `library(arrow)` at the top of your R code and you are good to go.

+To enable Arrow for Databricks Runtime 7.0+, attach the Arrow package to the cluster through the Cluster UI, then set the following Spark config under 'Advanced Options' in the Cluster UI:

+`spark.sql.execution.arrow.sparkr.enabled true`

 For more details please see the [Apache Arrow with R](https://github.com/marygracemoesta/R-User-Guide/blob/master/Spark_Distributed_R/arrow.md) section.

 #### Library Installation
 One quick way to install a list of packages on a cluster is through an init script.
 At a certain point you may see long cluster startup times as R has to download, compile, and install the packages.
 See the [Faster Package Loads](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/package_management.md#faster-package-loads) section for an alternative solution.